-A cooperation between the Centre for Social Investment at Heidelberg University and Hertie School of Governance.
+A cooperation between the Centre for Social Investment at Heidelberg University and Hertie School.

 More about the project